6 min read · Cost

 Key takeaways

-- Atmospheric river events stress siding more than ordinary rain
+- Atmospheric rivers stress siding far more than ordinary rain because the wetting lasts for days

-- Caulk and flashing are first failure points
+- Caulk joints and flashing at openings are the first things to fail under sustained rain

 FAQ